Dark (TV series): Production

 The series was filmed in 4K (Ultra HD) resolution.
 It is the first German-language Netflix original series and follows a trend of internationally produced Netflix originals, including the Mexican series Club de Cuervos in 2015, the Brazilian series 3% in 2016, the Italian series Suburra: Blood on Rome in 2017, and the Indian series Sacred Games in 2018.

-Principal photography for the second season took place on location in Berlin from June 2018.
+Principal photography for the second season took place on location in Berlin from June 2018 until November 2018.

 Filming for the third season began in May 2019 and wrapped in December 2019.